Diameter of Pipe using Dynamic Viscosity with Time Solution

 How to calculate Diameter of Pipe using Dynamic Viscosity with Time?

-The Diameter of Pipe using Dynamic Viscosity with time is defined as the width of pipe used in measuring the flow or viscosity is calculated using Diameter of Pipe = sqrt(Dynamic Viscosity/((Time in Seconds*Specific Weight of Liquid*Cross Sectional Area of Pipe)/(32*Average Reservoir Area*Length of Pipe*ln(Height of Column 1/Height of Column 2)))).
-To calculate Diameter of Pipe using Dynamic Viscosity with Time, you need Dynamic Viscosity viscosity), Time in Seconds (tsec), Specific Weight of Liquid f), Cross Sectional Area of Pipe (A), Average Reservoir Area (AR), Length of Pipe (Lp), Height of Column 1 (h1) & Height of Column 2 (h2).
+The Diameter of Pipe using Dynamic Viscosity with Time formula is defined as the width of pipe used in measuring the flow or viscosity is calculated using Diameter of Pipe = sqrt(Dynamic Viscosity/((Time in Seconds*Specific Weight of Liquid*Cross Sectional Area of Pipe)/(32*Average Reservoir Area*Length of Pipe*ln(Height of Column 1/Height of Column 2)))).
+To calculate Diameter of Pipe using Dynamic Viscosity with Time, you need Dynamic Viscosity (μ), Time in Seconds (tsec), Specific Weight of Liquid f), Cross Sectional Area of Pipe (A), Average Reservoir Area (AR), Length of Pipe (Lp), Height of Column 1 (h1) & Height of Column 2 (h2).
 With our tool, you need to enter the respective value for Dynamic Viscosity, Time in Seconds, Specific Weight of Liquid, Cross Sectional Area of Pipe, Average Reservoir Area, Length of Pipe, Height of Column 1 & Height of Column 2 and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Diameter of Pipe?